Other Ways to Give

 Designating BEYOND as the beneficiary of your retirement account can be a tax-savvy way to carry out your charitable estate planning goals.
 While individual beneficiaries would be subject to tax on funds withdrawn from an inherited retirement account, BEYOND will pay no income tax on these funds.
 Using retirement accounts for charitable giving leaves other assets in your estate that can pass to individual beneficiaries without being subject to income tax.

-Individuals who are age 70 ½ or older are permitted to make a tax-advantaged distribution to charity from an IRA.
+Individuals who are age 70 1/2 or older are permitted to make a tax-advantaged distribution to charity from an IRA.
 Distributions from an IRA paid directly to BEYOND can be excluded from the giver’s gross income.
-If you are over 72 years of age, distributions to charity can count toward your required minimum distribution (RMD) amount.
+If you are at least 73 years of age, distributions to charity can count toward your required minimum distribution (RMD) amount.
 Distributions of up to $100,000 per year from an IRA can qualify for this treatment.
+For rules on married couples or updates since September 2024 please refer to the IRS website or your tax professional.

 LIFE INSURANCE